fasalzaman/azure-machine-learning-quickstarts/README.md

 ## 1. Azure Machine Learning Python SDK

-The following set of quickstarts demonstrate a key set of Azure Machine Learning Services and provides instructions for you to preform them using a Python environment of your choice - Azure Notebooks or Visual Studio Code.
+The following set of quickstarts demonstrate a key set of Azure Machine Learning Services and provides instructions for you to preform them using a Python environment of Visual Studio Code.

 The following quickstarts are available:

 ### 1.0 [Setting up your environment](./aml-python-sdk/quickstart-1.0/README.md)

-If a lab environment has not be provided for you, this provides the instructions to get started in your own Azure Subscription.
+This provides the instructions to get started with the lab.

 ### 1.1 [Azure Machine Learning Pipelines](./aml-python-sdk/quickstart-1.1/README.md)